mwyborski/Linux-Magic-Trackpad-2-Driver/README.md

 The driver is tested in combination with the xf86-libinput and xf86-mtrack driver.

-You can just use the standard xf86-libinput driver and configure it through your Windows-Manager-Settings.
-This driver works very well, but does not support three-finger-drag, but tap-to-drag.

 The driver supports bluetooth and USB.
 To connect the Trackpad via bluetooth, it must be clicked once after it is turned on, then the Trackpad tries to reconnect to the last paired (and trusted) connection.

 Please help to test this driver and report issues.

+# libinput
+You can just use the standard xf86-libinput driver and configure it through your Windows-Manager-Settings.
+This driver works very well, but does not support three-finger-drag, but tap-to-drag.

 # mTrack
 An example configuration for mtrack can be found in: